upmacrolab/upmacrolab.github.io/_pages/macropru.md

-## Current reasearch
+## Current research

 - <p align="justify"> Analysing the effects of regulatory changes on bank lending, following a call for papers by the SARB.
 We consider two type of regulation that should be considered together, as they may be contradictory.
-One is macro-prudential regulation which wants more safety in the banking system, especially from the big banks, that are systematic, while financial regulation aim to encourage banks to enter in more risky markets.
-Therefore, the two types of regualtion are potentially not compatible.
+One is macro-prudential regulation which wants more safety in the banking system, especially from the big banks, that are systematic, while financial regulation aims to encourage banks to enter in more risky markets.
+Therefore, the two types of regulation are potentially not compatible.